troybowman/pi/README.md

-A simple Qt application, with Squish tests!
+A simple Qt application for testing Squish